Shiitake & Cremini Cheese Pasta

 Instructions

-- Cook pasta according to package instructions, reducing cooking time by 1 minute for al dente.
+- Cook pasta according to package instructions until al dente.
 Reserve 1/2 cup pasta water before draining.

 - Heat olive oil in a large skillet over medium heat.
 Sauté onion until translucent, about 3–4 minutes.